bs2603/website/README.md

 Hey!
-I'm Bhavya, an undergraduate student, keenly interested in Robotics,Particularly in control of Biomimetic Robots and underactuated robotics.I am currently working on control of legged robots.Apart from Robotics, I enjoy programming and development.
-You can check my website here:
+I'm Bhavya, a final year undergraduate student, keenly interested in Programming and Software development.

+I am currently looking for internship opportunities as an SDE Intern for any span of time between - August 1,2021 - July 31,2022.

+I am looking for job at an SDE or SRE role, I can start working full time for the company from August 1,2022.

+You can check my website at :

 https://bs2603.github.io/